Lowkey raises $7M to capture your gameplay moments

 Other investors include Dylan Field (Figma), Joe Thomas (Loom), Zach Perret & William Hockey (Plaid).
 Jonathan Lai, a partner at Andreessen Horowitz, said in a statement that as people spend more time in virtual worlds, sharing best gameplay moments with friends and family will become a key part of everyone’s social life.

-The desktop app allows you to automatically capture your games, without lag, so that whenever something awesome or funny happens, you can get a video clip out of it.
+The desktop app enables you to automatically capture your games, without lag, so that whenever something awesome or funny happens, you can get a video clip out of it.
 To create clips, you can either press a hotkey while playing or record your entire session and cut it out afterward.
 Once a clip is created, it’s automatically uploaded to Lowkey, so you can watch it in your browser or in the mobile app, and instantly share it with friends.

 You don’t upload long videos to Lowkey.
 You record all of your gameplay, and then you use Lowkey to go back and find the key moments.
 You cut out maybe 30 seconds of footage, and this gets automatically uploaded to Lowkey.
 And in that sense, Lowkey isn’t burdened with storing tons of video that won’t be used.

-Zhang grew up in Boulder, Colorado as the son of immigrant parents.
+Zhang grew up in Boulder, Colorado ,as the son of immigrant parents.
 He first taught himself programming by building simple games on his TI-89 calculator.
 While growing up, he deepened his passion for games (he’s Master Tier in TFT!) and math through various competitions and working at quantitative trading firms and tech startups.
-He went on to graduate from Harvard at age 20, and then built much of the initial version of Lowkey out of a desire to help gamers connect over cool moments via video, rather than the traditional text or voice chats.
+He went on to graduate from Harvard at 20, and then built much of the initial version of Lowkey out of a desire to help gamers connect over cool moments via video, rather than the traditional text or voice chats.
 Now he is 23.
 The tools started taking off when professional League of Legends players started using it.

 And now Lowkey has more than a million users.